-First, Newman cannot satisfy the first element because the agreement does not support that Defendants made him a promise that they should have reasonably expected to induce action on Newman's part.
-As detailed above, nothing in the terms of Newman's employment plausibly entitled to him to compensation from contingency recoveries-irrespective of how far in the future the case resolved-from any case that happened to be active on the date of his termination.
+First, Newman cannot satisfy the first element because the agreement does not support the promise that Newman claims to have received: a "revenue share."
+(Am.
+Compl. at ¶ 103).
+As detailed above, nothing in the terms of Newman's employment plausibly entitled to him to expect ongoing, post-termination compensation from contingency recoveries-irrespective of how far in the future the case resolved-from any case that happened to be active on the date of his termination.
 It defies logic and the clear words of the agreement.
-This sort of "broad and vague implied promise" cannot satisfy the first element of a promissory estoppel claim.
-Haverford Sch.
-Dist., 567 F. App'x at 138 (citing C&K Petroleum Prod., Inc. v.
-Equibank, 839 F.2d 188, 192 (3d Cir.
-1988)).
+Without a clear, "express promise," Newman cannot satisfy the first element of a promissory estoppel claim.
+Stilwell Value Partners I, L.P. v.
+Prudential Mut.
+Holding Co., No. 06-4432, 2007 U.S. Dist.
+LEXIS 59653, at 19 (E.D.
+Pa.
+Aug.
+15, 2007).

 Newman also cannot demonstrate that "injustice can only be avoided" under the circumstances by enforcing Defendants' alleged promise to pay him the funds he seeks, as required by the third element.
-Again, nothing in the Parties' agreement demonstrates that Defendants ever intended to give Newman the right to receive proceeds from contingency recoveries after his termination.
+Again, nothing in the Parties' agreement demonstrates that Defendants ever intended to give Newman a bonus tied to proceeds from contingency recoveries after his termination.
 There would be no "justice" in rewriting that contract after the fact to bestow a benefit on Newman for which he did not bargain in the first place.